2026 Masters odds, picks, field, date: Surprising PGA predictions from golf model that's nailed 16 majors

 2026 Masters predictions

-One major surprise the model is calling for at the Masters 2026: Rahm, the 2023 Masters champion and the second favorite at +950, doesn't even crack the top 5 on McClure's projected leaderboard.
+One major surprise the model is calling for at the Masters 2026: Rahm, the 2023 Masters champion and the co-second favorite at +1000, doesn't even crack the top 5 on McClure's projected leaderboard.
 He's a golfer to fade at Augusta this week.
 Rahm has finished T45 and T14 in his two Masters appearances since his 2023 win.

 He also hasn't finished higher than T7 in any major in the past two seasons.
 He has one professional win since the beginning of the 2025 season, so the model doesn't recommend laying this price on an outright pick on Rahm.
 See who else to fade here.